How can we help with your project?

 Another test of performance, from a partnership between McObject, Kove and Fultech Consulting, implemented complex risk analysis and reporting on a highly compressed timescale.
 It measured portfolio exposure of 50,000 accounts, each with 3,278 positions, using a 10-year historical value-at-risk (VaR) model, with a target processing time of ten minutes.
 The technology stack incorporating eXtremeDB for HPC (formerly Financial Edition,) performed the approximately 428 billion calculations in less than 8.5 minutes, handling approximately 13.5 terabytes of data, reduced to 3.5 terabytes of Kove® XPD™ L2 storage, to demonstrate continuous, sustained, deterministic and random financial model processing of approximately 950 million calculations per second and 65 terabytes per hour.
 Read more.

-How can I evaluate eXtremeDB?
+How can I evaluate eXtremeDB for HPC?

 We strongly recommend you start the evaluation process by reading eXtremeDB – Getting Started.
 It walks through installation, basic concepts, and first steps in using the core product.
 Install the software using the provided installation program.
 Build the samples according to the readme file.
 Spend some time reading through the User’s Guide and, as different features are discussed, refer to the appropriate samples.
 Write your own, or expand the provided samples, to exercise your new knowledge.
 Contact us if you need assistance with the evaluation process.
 We will make sure that you get answers to all your questions in a timely manner, and will gladly assist you with writing benchmark tests.

 McObject also offers a demonstration program based on eXtremeDB for HPC to illustrate how to use the sequence data type (columnar storage for time series data) and creating a pipeline of functions from eXtremeDB’s library of vector-based functions for statistical analysis, with SQL.
 The program loads a database with 10 years of daily trading history (open, close, high, low, volume) for the NYSE, then executes a complex query to calculate the relative-strength indicator (RSI) and identify stocks for which A) the RSI moved above 50, then below 50 but not less than 45, then above 50 on the last trading day (a bullish signal) and, B) the RSI moved below 50 then above 50 but not more than 55, then below 50 on the last trading day (a bearish signal).
 It is not necessary to download an eXtremeDB evaluation software package to run the demonstration program; it is entirely self-contained.
-Download the program here.
+Learn more about the demo.

 How are software updates handled?